backender/marcjuch.li/projects/index.md

 <br />
 *Likeme was the first Symfony2 project for all of us.
 In the end it's of course a mess of code with a lot of bad practices but in this case it's not that bad.
 We did this project to not only learn Symfony but also learn working together in a software project.*

-* * *

-## ResIO
-A global reservation platform is still missing in the internet.

-More informations are comming soon.